sbachinin/dalat-map/external_comments.md

     calculation of "center" option.
     But it was a bit cumbersome because offset must be calculated for the target zoom, not the current one.

+###5.1 Yet unsloved PROBLEM (small but eventually to be solved)
+    : map bounds are not respected when calculating the flight destination: center, zoom & offset Current calculation is naive and acts as if map wasn't constrained.
+    This, in theory, can lead to having some newly selected buildings invisible behind the panel.
+    It's of course more likely when such features are near the bounds.
+    But it can also occur due to having very low z, for features located almost anywhere on the map.
+    The problem showed up when I tried to implement back/forward WITHOUT changing z.
+(It was a fun feature, looked cool but not sure how useful is).
+    With "preserved zoom", when zoom was near-minimal (and thus map had almost no space for maneuver at current z), it was often decided that "A flight is needed to prevent a building from being covered by panel", -> a flight actually happened, but only on one useless axis, whereas on an important axis there was no space.
+        -> It looked like a tiny useless move, and that "something is going wrong" This forced me to rollback this "preserved zoom" feature, because without this feature the likelyhood of the described problem is much lower:
+        If on building select I ALWAYS ZOOM IN TO THE BUILDING, then the problem is negligible and scoped only to the near-bounds buildings, which might be covered by the panel in some rare situations.
+    But, however unlikely this problem is, it shall be eventually solved, because the amount of near-bounds features is potentially infinite, and the problem is real, though tiny.
+    When solution for this is found,
+        I then can entertain myself by re-introducing the "preserve zoom on B/F" behaviour, if it still looks interesting.
+            (It looked interesting indeed, providing a "bird-eye view" of previously selected locations, but it's unclear if it's likely to be used by many users, for it's only observable on back/forward)